victor99pekk/victor99pekk/README.md

-# 👋 Hi, I’m Victor Pekkari
+# 👋 Hi, I’m Armon Haghighi

 🎓 I’m a Master’s student in **Machine Intelligence** at Lund University, Sweden.
 🌍 Currently on exchange at **UC San Diego**, Studying Mahcine learning and Mathematics, and reserching reasoning in LLMs in the Labratory for Emerging intelligence at UCSD